2026 National Taxidermy Competition

 All mounts on a single base are eligible for each of their categories

-If you would like to attend the Annual CTA Conference please go to the JOIN page to learn how to become a member.
+JOIN page to learn how to become a member.
+You can then register for the conference from the MEMBERS ONLY PAGE.
 For those not ready to enter the competition - you are still welcome to attend where you will find many useful seminars and hands-on demonstrations.

 Hotel Information